 Various chemical substances are added to batches of plastic in order to help stabilize the plastic or help it take on certain shapes.
 Two specific plasticizers are chemicals called bisphenol-A (BPA) and phthalates, which are used to make plastics clear and flexible respectively.
 Research into these chemicals has found that they might the endocrine disruptors, meaning that they are mistaken for certain human hormones by the body and as a consequence can disrupt your body’s hormonal balance, leading to various medical conditions.

 Foods placed in a plastic container or wrapped in plastic wrap should not be microwaved because these substances can out-gas and leach into the food they contain.
 The migration of these substances is likely to be more severe when the food inside the container is fatty in nature like cheeses and meats.
 Because of the dangers, the FDA mandates that manufacturers of plastic containers test their containers to meet FDA specified product standards, ensuring the potential for plasticizer migration is kept at a minimum.
-These companies are required to provide the FDA with the test data before the containers can be released onto market (if the product is intended to be microwave-safe).
+These companies are required to provide the FDA with the test data before the containers can be released onto the market (if the product is intended to be microwave-safe).

 How Do You Know If Styrofoam Can Be Used In The Microwave?

 Various tests are run on the containers to ensure that they are safe to microwave food in during ordinary usage.
 Estimates are made regarding the average amount of time someone is likely to heat the container, how often the containers likely to be used, and how hot the food inside is likely to get.
-The maximum amount of plasticizers that is allowed to migrate is roughly 100 to 1000 times less per pound of body weight than the amount that has been demonstrated to harm lab animals.
+The maximum amount of plasticizers that are allowed to migrate is roughly 100 to 1000 times less per pound of body weight than the amount that has been demonstrated to harm lab animals.
 Only containers that meet these conditions can be marked “microwave safe”.

-So if a container has passed FDA testing and is marked microwave safe you can be fairly confident it genuinely is safe to use in the microwave.
+So if a container has passed FDA testing and is marked microwave-safe, you can be fairly confident it genuinely is safe to use in the microwave.
 Yet what about styrofoam?
 Can styrofoam be used in the microwave?
 While many people think styrofoam can’t be used in the microwave at all, styrofoam can actually be designed for use in the microwave.
 You simply need to check and make sure that any styrofoam container you are using the microwave is labeled safe for usage.

 It’s important to note that the vast majority of styrofoam containers like coffee cups, styrofoam plates, and take-out containers are probably not microwave-safe.
-According to documents published by the national Institute of Standards and Technology, polystyrene begins to decompose at around 200°C, while pure styrene begins to decompose around 175°C. However, they begin to change states at lower temperatures, approximately around 100 degrees Celsius for polystyrene.
+According to documents published by the National Institute of Standards and Technology, polystyrene begins to decompose at around 200°C, while pure styrene begins to decompose around 175°C. However, they begin to change states at lower temperatures, approximately around 100 degrees Celsius for polystyrene.

 While the average cooking temperature of a microwave is unlikely to reach these temperatures, some substances contained within styrofoam may reach beyond these temperatures.
 Water will need to be heated to around 100 degrees celsius to boil, meaning that at that temperature the styrene could degrade and mix with the water.

-In addition, many styrofoam containers aren’t pure styrofoam and it’s unclear how styrofoam containers created with other materials can affect the integrity of the styrofoam.
-For these reasons, if the container you are using is not explicitly marked microwave safe, or if you are still worried about the possible harms of using styrofoam, it is recommended that you transfer your food to a glass, pyrex, or ceramic container to microwave it.
+In addition, many styrofoam containers aren’t pure styrofoam, and it’s unclear how styrofoam containers created with other materials can affect the integrity of the styrofoam.
+For these reasons, if the container you are using is not explicitly marked microwave-safe, or if you are still worried about the possible harms of using styrofoam, it is recommended that you transfer your food to a glass, pyrex, or ceramic container to microwave it.